brannerchinese/metastore/README.md

 ## Usage Notes

   1. Used with `git`, allows user to store file metadata before a commit and then apply it after a pull.
-Without such a tool, `git` simply overwrites file metadata, which the user may which to retain.
+Without such a tool, `git` simply overwrites file metadata, which the user may wish to retain.
   1. Compiles straightforwardly using `make` on OS 10.8.5. `./metadata` then returns a concise description of usage:

         Usage: ./metastore ACTION [OPTION...]
 [PATH...]